 Press Octave button to adjust the octave function.
 This function allows the keyboard to change the Pitch up/down by octave.
 When this button is valid, the LCD shows the 'OCTAVE' and the value of current transposition.
 It can be adjusted by +/- button.
-The initial value is 1, adjusting scale is -4~5.
+The initial value is 0, adjusting scale is -4~5.
 The operation steps and LCD displays the following:

-- (1)Press the "Octave" button for one time and the LCD displays "Octave". - (2)Press "+" or "-" button to adjust the keyboard octave, the LCD will display the current octave on the bottom- left corner.
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "Octave" button for one or two times until the LCD displays "Octave". - (3)Press "+" or "-" button to adjust the keyboard octave, the LCD will display the current octave on the bottom- left corner. - (4)Press the "Enter" button to confirm and the LCD will display "Done".